ashedow/helpers/docs/DBs/BigData/MapReduce.md

 * Populating dynamic partitions takes longer than static partitions
 * Date, city names etc

+Advantages of Dynamic Partition
+* Good for loading huge files in tables.
+* Row wise data is read.
+* Partition is based on memory and RAM available, so resources are utilized well all over.
+* Generally used to load data from the non-partitioned table.
+* If columns count is unknown and we want to partition data based on columns, a dynamic partition is used.
+* Data load is distributed horizontally.
+* Generally, the query processing time is reduced.
+* The column values over which partition is to be done are known at RUN TIME.
+* We can use to load data from the table that is not partitioned.
+* Both external and managed tables can be used for dynamic partition.

+Disadvantages of Dynamic Partition
+* It generally takes more time in loading data as compared to static partition.
+* We cannot perform alter on Dynamic Partition.
+* Having large no of partition makes the possibility of creating overhead for NameNode.
+* Query processing sometimes can take more time to execute.
+* It can sometimes be a costly operation.

 By the way, you can easily mix static and dynamic partitions.

+To Enable the dynamic partition, we use the following HIVE Commands:
+`set hive.exec.dynamic.partition=true;`
+This will set the dynamic partitioning for our hive application.
+And one more thing other than setting the partition to true you need to set mode to nonstrict:
+`set hive.exec.dynamic.partition.mode=nonstrict`

 #### Bucketing